nette/union/php-generator/readme.md

 $namespace->add($class);
 ```

-If the class already exists, an exception is thrown.
+If the class already exists, it throws exception.

-You can define use clauses:
+You can define use-statements:

 ```php
 // use Http\Request;